Healthy Babies, Strong Families, and Foundations for Lifelong Success

 How We Work

-The purpose of the ESCN workgroup is to support its member organizations in the engagement of families prenatally to encourage early prenatal care and preparation for the birth of a new family member.
-Of the 22 programs represented, seven offer home-based services and three are center-based.
+The purpose of the Early Success Coalition Network workgroup is to support its member organizations in the engagement of families prenatally to encourage early prenatal care and preparation for the birth of a new family member.

-The remaining 12 programs provide ancillary, but important supports to children and families such as family planning, transitional housing, academic support, etc. Frontline and supervisory staff meet monthly to review performance data, identify barriers to successful implementation and develop new approaches that result in impactful systemic change.
+The remaining programs provide ancillary, but important supports to children and families such as family planning, transitional housing, academic support, etc. Front-line and supervisory staff meet monthly to review performance data, identify barriers to successful implementation and develop new approaches that result in impactful systemic change.

 Awards and Recognition

-Funding through the Project LAUNCH demonstration program has supported the ESC in its efforts to enhance existing early childhood programs as well as improved the mechanism for children and families to connect to services.
-In addition to government funding the ESC also works with local private funders seeking resources to further enhance the early childhood infrastructure and deepen our work within targeted under-resourced communities.
-The Women’s Foundation for a Greater Memphis and the United Way of the MidSouth are two local funders that have generously supported the work of the ESC.
+In addition to government funding through the Tennessee Department of Health and the Tennessee Department of Children’s Services, the ESC also works with local private funders seeking resources to further enhance the early childhood infrastructure and deepen our work within targeted under-resourced communities.
+The Women’s Foundation for a Greater Memphis, The Urban Child Institute, and the Assisi Foundation are local funders that have generously supported the work of the Early Success Coalition.